ShekinahMaxwell/PC_Disassembly/README.md

 <!--img width="1440" alt="01" src="https://github.com/user-attachments/assets/1dda7f43-7340-4282-9636-fd974ebf1a88"-->
 </p>
 <p>
-Remove any Adapter cards.
-Use any provided tabs to help remove the cards without damaging them.
+Remove any Adapter cards (This PC doesn't seem to have any).
 We are now ready to remove the power supply.
 Remove any screws holding the power supply into the case.
 This PC requires me to then slide the power supply off a tab.
 </p>
 <br />